choooasha/ismt-azure-migration/README.md

 ## Deployment

-The website was deployed on an Azure VM using open-source tools — Ubuntu Linux, Git (to pull the site from GitHub), and Nginx (as a reverse proxy).
+The website was deployed on an Azure VM using open-source tools like Ubuntu Linux, Git (to pull the site from GitHub), and Nginx (as a reverse proxy).

 ## Testing & Validation